Blazorise/Blazorise.Articles/news/2023-08-16-release-notes-130/post.md

 Before we continue we need to make sure that you're familiar with some behaviour changes in this release.

-DataGrid : The data collection no longer automatically updates upon mutating the collection, for example, by using methods like Add or Remove.
+`DataGrid` : The data collection no longer automatically updates upon mutating the collection, for example, by using methods like `Add` or `Remove`.

-While this feature was good to have by default, the way it was implemented, was a general performance hit on DataGrid usage, even if it wasn't in the interest of the consumer to use it.
+While this feature was good to have by default, the way it was implemented, was a general performance hit on `DataGrid` usage, even if it wasn't in the interest of the consumer to use it.

 As such we now recommended the following, either:

-- Invoke gridRef.Reload(); when you're done mutating your collection;
+- Invoke `gridRef.Reload();` when you're done mutating your collection;
-- Have your data be observable by using any implementation of the INotifyCollectionChanged, like the ObservableCollection.
+- Have your data be observable by using any implementation of the `INotifyCollectionChanged`, like the `ObservableCollection`.
 The example below ilustrates this.

 Please visit, observable data docs for more information.